 And get this: Eating the right type of bedtime snack can actually boosts metabolism and aid weight loss, registered dietitian Cassie Bjork explained earlier this year.
 “The right snack can help keep blood sugars stable so the fat-burning hormone glucagon can do its job.
 I suggest pairing a natural carb with a healthy fat.
 Apple slices and almond butter, berries with heavy cream and carrots with guacamole all fit the bill.”

-SWAP COOKING OILS
+SWAP COOKING OILS FOR COCONUT OIL

 What smells like an exotic vacation and can shrink your waist faster than your favorite Zumba class?
 You got it: coconut oil.
 A study of 30 men in the journal Pharmacology found that just 2 tablespoons per day reduced waist circumference by an average of 1.1 inches over the course of a month.
 What makes coconut oil superior to other fats is its medium chain triglycerides.
 Unlike the long-chain fatty acids found in animal sources of saturated fat, coconut oil doesn’t seem to raise your cholesterol and is more likely to be burned as energy than stored as blubber.
 At roughly 117 calories per tablespoon, it’s a near identical caloric swap for olive oil.
 Plus, its high smoke point makes coconut oil great for just about every dish, from eggs to stir-frys.
 And for more fat-melting dinners—and easy, automatic weight loss—don’t miss the all-new Zero Belly Cookbook!

-WITH YOUR SWEETIE
+SNUGGLE UP WITH YOUR SWEETIE